Royal party and read-a-thon mark big day for Dickens

 POVERTY AND INJUSTICE

-Dickens' early experiences laboring as a child in a factory while his father sat in prison for unpaid debts fuelled his ambition and inspired some of his most famous characters and settings, probably including Fagin in "Oliver Twist."
+Dickens' early experiences labouring as a child in a factory while his father sat in prison for unpaid debts fuelled his ambition and inspired some of his most famous characters and settings, probably including Fagin in "Oliver Twist".

 His sense of anger at the social injustice of Victorian Britain runs through his work and helps explain his appeal to later generations.